dagger/dagger/docs/current/guides/128409-build-test-publish-php.md

 ### Build a production image

 The `buildProductionImage()` method builds an image of the application for production.
-Internally, this method also calls the `buildBaseImage()` method.
+Internally, this method also calls the `buildApplicationImage()` method.
 Here's what it looks like:

 ```php
 class DaggerPipeline {